maritime-web/BalticWeb/README.md

 ## Surveillance

-The application contains a number of jobs running at different schedules.
-The success rate of these are logged in the application database and can be retrieved using a public REST call.
+The application contains a number of integrations with external systems.
+These may be either jobs running at different schedules or HTTP calls directly to the external system.
+The success rate of the integration executions are logged in the application database and can be retrieved using a public REST call.

-Job names can be retrieved calling the URL:
+Names of the integration jobs/services of can be retrieved calling the URL:

     http(s)://host/arcticweb/rest/log/services

-The result may also contain names of other services.
-Job names ends with Job...

 The latest log entry of a specific Job/service can be retrieved by the URL